cmecca/ezmoney/README.md

 ```

 > [!NOTE]
-> What's the first program your supposed to write when your friend gets an Atari Portfolio??
+> What is the first program you're supposed to write when your friend gets an Atari Portfolio??